 Hassan Rouhani took office in 2013 warning that corruption was “endangering” the Islamic Revolution and that money once “given under the table now is being given on the table.”
 He also sounded the alarm on the perils of monopolies in Iran—a subtle rebuke to the power and primacy of the IRGC in the economy.

 Analysts have given Rouhani mixed marks on his anti-corruption campaign.
-Scholars such asBijan Khajehpour, have highlighted the the establishment of “provincial offices to fight administrative corruption on bureaucratic levels” as well as the issuing of an anti-smuggling decree in 2014.
-At the same time, according to the Financial Times, the Rouhani administration announced its intention to close credit institutions affiliated with the IRGC, increase oversight on the banking system, crack down on expropriation of land by elites and make powerful foundations which received tax exemptions in the past pay their fair share—particularly Astan-e Qods, which is headed by Ebrahim Raisi, Rouhani’s opponent in the 2017 presidential election.
+Scholars such as Bijan Khajehpour have highlighted the establishment of “provincial offices to fight administrative corruption on bureaucratic levels” as well as the issuing of an anti-smuggling decree in 2014.
+At the same time, according to the Financial Times, the Rouhani administration announced its intention to close credit institutions affiliated with the IRGC, increase oversight on the banking system, crack down on expropriation of land by elites and make powerful foundations which received tax exemptions in the past pay their fair share—particularly Astan-e Qods, one of Iran’s wealthiest religious foundations.